 MEK has the tools for you to break through your plateau!

-For students taking the ACT, join us for one of our ACT Intensives!
-Our two to three week ACT Intensive program is a rigorous combination of lectures focused on Reading, Writing, Math, and Science skills, plus full-length ACT simulation tests.
-Expert instructors help you build confidence and sharpen the strategies that will get you to your goal score in the final weeks before the exam.
+For students taking the ACT, register for ACT Connect!
+Our virtual, self-paced ACT program is a rigorous combination of lectures focused on Reading, Writing, Math, and Science skills, plus full-length ACT simulation tests.
+Expert instructors help you build confidence and sharpen the strategies that will get you to your goal score.

 Or for students looking to start or continue their SAT or ACT journey, check out our College Test Prep programs.
 The first step in the registration process is to sign up for either an in-person or virtual SAT/ACT Test Event.
 You’ll receive our signature, detailed score report via email that shows you where you are on your journey and helps you create a plan to get to where you want to be.